harvardinformatics/GenomeAnnotation/README.md

 Best practices and workflow for genome annotation

 ## Project Outline
+The annotation problem is broken down into two fundamental parts:
+1. transcript assembly
+2. functional classification and gene symbol assignment

+Both are crucial to producing an annotated set of transcript and gene models, and functional information is often used to inform transcript assembly.

 - Base Strategies
 - RNAseq based transcript assembly
   - Splice aligners